Tiendil/blog.feeds.fun/content/posts/2024-002-release-1-12/en.md

 ### Reduced number of duplicated news entries

-Sometimes user can see the same news item multiple times in the list of resent news.
+Sometimes, users can see the same news item multiple times in the list of recent news.
 That is because the same news item can appear in different feeds from the same website.
 For example, that can happen for Reddit and arXiv feeds.

-Now Feeds Fun will do better job to detect and remove such duplicates.
+Now Feeds Fun will do a better job of detecting and removing such duplicates.

 Thank you for your support!
 I hope you enjoy the new features!